Dave031387/DrsBasicDI/README.md

   needed.

 ### The ***Resolve*** Method
-The ***Resolve*** method is the primary method used to resolve dependencies from the container.
+The ***Resolve*** method is the method used to resolve dependencies from the container.
 It takes a generic type parameter that specifies the dependency type to be resolved.
 The method also takes an optional *key* parameter that can be used to specify a resolving key for the service.
 If no key is specified, the empty string will be used as the default key.
 The method returns an instance of the specified dependency type.

 The following steps are taken when resolving a dependency:

 1. The method checks if the requested dependency type is registered in the container with the specified resolving key (or empty string if no key was specified).
 If not, a ***DependencyInjectionException*** is thrown.
 1. If the dependency type is registered, the method checks if the dependency is a singleton.
 If it is, the method returns the cached instance of the